robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 The temporal multilayer network indicated within-year time windows where social network metrics increased.
-Edge overlap was higher in time windows 1, 6-11 and 15-20 (between 2017-04-21 and 2017-05-26, 2017-10-15 and 2018-05-13 and 2018-08-28 and 2019-03-27) than in time windows 2-5 and 12-15 (between 2017-05-27 and 2017-10-14 and 2018-05-14 and 2018-10-01) (Figure <a href="#fig:temp">4</a> A).
-Time windows of higher edge overlap, between approximately October and June, also had higher graph strength compared to time windows of lower edge overlap, between approximately June and October (Figure <a href="#fig:temp">4</a> C).
+Edge overlap was higher in time windows 1, 6-11 and 15-20 than in time windows 2-5 and 12-15 (Figure
+<a href="#fig:temp">4</a> A).
+Time windows of higher edge overlap,
-Graph strength peaked across the time series between
-2018-01-29 and 2018-04-08.
-These results suggest that ordinal multilayer networks can effectively capture discrete time windows of aggregation and dissaggregation related to resource availability, and highlight the importance of carefully selecting the temporal scale of analysis.
+between approximately October and June, also had higher graph strength compared to time windows of lower edge overlap, between approximately June and October (Figure <a href="#fig:temp">4</a> C).
+Graph strength peaked across the time series between January 2018 and April 2018.
+These results suggest that ordinal multilayer networks can effectively capture discrete time windows of aggregation and dissaggregation related to resource availability, and highlight the importance of carefully selecting the temporal scale of analysis. <!-- TODO see comment-->

 As the number of observations used to generate multilayer networks increased, individuals became more connected and variance in metrics decreased.
-Graph strength across individuals in all three habitat layers was highly variable at low number of observations and variance decreased after \~100 observations (Figure <a href="#fig:nobs">5</a> A).
 Edge overlap increased across all three habitat layers with increasing number of observations (Figure <a href="#fig:nobs">5</a> B).
-Similarly, multidegree for all individuals increased quickly between 10 and 100 observations, and continued to increase until 1000 observations (Figure
+Similarly, multidegree for all individuals increased quickly between 10 and 100 observations, and continued to increase until 1000 observations (Figure <a href="#fig:nobs">5</a> C).
+Graph strength across individuals in all three habitat layers was highly variable at low number of observations and variance decreased after \~100 observations (Figure
-<a href="#fig:nobs">5</a> C).
-Given the observed trend of these
+<a href="#fig:nobs">5</a> A). <!--TODO double check-->Since the variance
-multilayer metrics decreasing in variance after a certain number of observations are included, the results suggest this sensitivity method could be useful for determining the number of observations necessary for sufficiently describing social dynamics across contexts.
+in these multilayer metrics decreases after a certain number of observations, this sensitivity method could be useful for determining the number of observations necessary for sufficiently describing social dynamics across contexts.

 <!-- Figure: metrics by social scale -->